 Of course, there were opportunities to talk to the people you matched with on text, but it’s hard to accept it when you’ve grown up understanding the concept of dating in the most traditional sense and have to now, all of a sudden, try this entirely new and very un-romanticized version of it.

 I also found that being on this app made me surprisingly less self-conscious and more confident in the way I talked and presented myself.
 I felt like I needed to have my control in my hands and knew that being shy or closed off would just not get me anywhere.
-I needed to make clear the kind of thing I am down for and what I am definitely not and being all smiley and laughy on a very volatile platform like this would not cut it.
+I needed to make clear the kind of thing I am down for and what I am definitely not.
+Being all smiley and laughy on a very volatile platform like this would not cut it.
 At times, I’d say this sort of newfound confidence and self-sufficiency really did spill over into my real-life interactions too.
 I became more decisive and more able to stick to my ground, say no and yes to things I disliked or liked, and even started to see myself more for the qualities I love about myself rather than the insecurities I would think of otherwise.

 At one point though, there did come a time when I really started to rethink everything.
 It felt artificial and fake, and I felt that I was becoming more superficial by the day.
 To judge people based on a few pictures and sentences was just so unlike me.
 Of course, there were opportunities to talk to the people you matched with on text, but it’s hard to accept it when you’ve grown up understanding the concept of dating in the most traditional sense and have to now, all of a sudden, try this entirely new and very un-romanticized version of it.
 Obviously, it’s not all dark, because, luckily for me, I did find some light at the end of the tunnel.